 Cognitive decline adds another layer.
 A patient who cannot reliably report symptoms, consent meaningfully, or follow discharge instructions requires a fundamentally different approach to assessment and care planning.
 Delirium – acute confusion superimposed on chronic dementia – is common, dangerous, and routinely under-recognized.
 Geriatric nurses become skilled at distinguishing baseline from acute change, which is a clinical judgment skill that takes time to develop.

 Functional decline is equally important: assessing activities of daily living (ADLs), understanding fall risk, managing pressure injury prevention, and coordinating with physical and occupational therapy are all routine.
-In a long-term care or SNF setting, this is your primary frame – not disease management in isolation, but function and quality of life.
+In a long-term care or SNF setting, function and quality of life become your primary frame, with disease management sitting underneath them rather than standing alone.

 The breadth of this clinical exposure is one of geriatric nursing’s underrated advantages.
 Nurses who spend five years in LTC or hospital geriatrics have managed more complex medication regimens, more end-organ disease combinations, and more care transitions than most of their peers.
 Those skills transfer to medical-surgical, critical care, and case management positions without significant retraining.